Welcome to Wraparound Ohio

 Recommendations of the Ohio Children’s Behavioral Health Prevention Network Stakeholder Group | Final Report February 2022

-Every child deserves to feel safe — to enjoy being a kid, to not worry about where they’re going to sleep that night or where their next meal is coming from.
+Ohio children's behavioral health prevention networkEvery child deserves to feel safe — to enjoy being a kid, to not worry about where they’re going to sleep that night or where their next meal is coming from.
 Tragically, too many kids in Ohio experience great hardships that impact every aspect of their young lives.

 Download PDF of Recommendations

 Ohio ranks 13th highest in the nation for the percent of children who have been exposed to two or more adverse childhood experiences, known as ACES.
-These experiences often can have a negative effect on a child’s health and wellbeing throughout their lives.
+These experiences often can have a negative effect on a child’s health and well-being throughout their lives.

-From the Ohio Governor’s Children’s Initiative | Healthy Families Handbook: Resources for Building a Collaborative Family Support Plan
+Healthy FamiliesFrom the Ohio Governor’s Children’s Initiative | Healthy Families Handbook

 In 2020, a total of 1,652 suspected cases of neonatal abstinence syndrome (NAS) were reported to the Ohio Department of Health.
 That’s 1,652 babies who were born with drugs — most often opioids — in their system causing them to go through withdrawal in their first days of life.
 An unborn baby’s exposure to drugs may lead to long-term health and development problems, including hearing and vision problems, as well as